Shyam-Has-Your-Anomaly-Mitigated/awesome-deduction/README.md

 - [Online](#online)

 ## Deductive Database
 [Deductive databases](https://en.wikipedia.org/wiki/Deductive_database) combine logical programming with relational databases, and are capable of inferring new information from data stored in the database [memory banks](http://www.imdb.com/character/ch0011083/quotes); wherein multiplicative deductions are as elementary as Holmesian deduction, and are only bottlenecked by available storage capacity.
-Deductive databases can also be used as a form of data compression.
+Deductive databases can also be used as a form of data compression; by reverse querying.

 ## Datalog
 [Datalog](http://en.wikipedia.org/wiki/Datalog) is a turing-incomplete subset of Prolog, used as a query language for deductive databases.